 How does NewSmile compare to Byte, Candid, and AlignerCo?

 NewSmile sits at the second-most affordable treatment option (AlignerCo costs less at a cheap $1,145).
 And they’re the second-fastest behind Byte.
-Candid has a better treatment oversight thanks to their Remote Monitoring program.
+Candid is able to address more complex conditions than NewSmile.

 Is NewSmile better than braces and Invisalign?